 How are acne scars formed?

-To understand how acne scar causes it’s important to first understand the how acne forms (pathogenesis).
+To understand how acne scars are formed it’s important to first understand the how acne forms (pathogenesis).
 Acne develops as a result of plugged follicles.
 Hyperkeratinization and formation of a plug of keratin and sebum (a microcomedo) is the earliest change.
 Enlargement of the sebaceous glands and an increase in sebum production (oil) occur with increased androgen production during puberty.

 The microcomedo can enlarge to form an open comedone (blackhead) or closed comedone (whitehead).
 In these conditions the naturally occurring bacteria called Propionibacterium acnes can cause inflammation, leading to inflammatory lesions (papules, infected pustules, or nodules) in the dermis.
 This inflammatory reaction in the dermis results in redness and may eventually cause permanent scarring or hyperpigmentation.

-First, acne scar prevention is obviously ideal, and this can be done by routine acne treatments, avoiding picking, daily sunscreen use and using lotions with alpha-hydroxy acids.
+First, preventing scar formation in the first place is obviously ideal, and this can be done by routine acne treatments, avoiding picking, daily sunscreen use and using lotions with alpha-hydroxy acids.
 Alpha hydroxy acids may help remodel the skin.
-The key before pursuing any acne scar treatment is to get a handle on all active breakouts first.
+The key before pursuing any acne scar treatment is to get a handle on all active acne breakouts first.

 We now use non-ablative lasers, which, unlike CO2 lasers, do not remove the top layers of the skin and are non-destructive.
 These lasers have a lot less risk and are more effective at treating acne scarring than the ablatives.
-My treatment of choice for acne scar removal is a pulsed-dye laser.
-One of the benefits of the pulsed-dye laser is that it can take the redness out of the scars.
-Since often acne scars are red, this can very quickly, within a month, improve the appearance tremendously.
+My treatment of choice for acne scarring is a pulsed-dye laser.
+One of the benefits of the pulsed-dye laser is that it can take the redness out of the acne scars.
+Since often acne scars are red, this can very quickly, within a month, improve the appearance of acne scars tremendously.

-Another type of laser that’s been used to get rid of acne scars recently is the fractionated laser, such as Fraxel® or Affirm®.
-Fractionated laser treatments have been reported to produce remodeling in the skin without the downtime of ablative resurfacing.
+Another type of laser that's been used to treat acne scars recently is the fractionated laser, such as Fraxel® or Affirm®.
+Fractionated laser treatments have been reported to produce remodeling in acne scars without the downtime of ablative resurfacing.

 A week after the initial non-ablative treatment, you'll begin seeing collagen remodeling which continues for about three months.
 I typically administer four treatments at monthly intervals.

-Choosing the right treatment for your particular case depends on the types of scars present.
+Choosing the right treatment for your particular scarring depends on the types of scars present.
 Typical scars tend to fit into the following categories:

-- Icepick: Icepick scars are the most common type of mark left behind by acne.
-Icepick scars are deep and narrow, characterized by the pits they form in your skin.
+- Icepick Scars: Icepick scars are the most common type of mark left behind by acne.
+Icepick scars are deep, narrow scars characterized by the pits they form in your skin.
 These facial blemishes are often the result of persistent acne.

-- Boxcar: Similar to chickenpox scars, boxcar scars have angular, well-defined edges and can usually be found on your temples or cheeks.
+- Boxcar Scars: Similar to chickenpox scars, boxcar scars have angular, well-defined edges and can usually be found on your temples or cheeks.

-- Rolling: Indicated by their wave-like appearance on your skin’s surface, rolling scars are wide and shallow indentations left behind by pimples.
-The “rolling” is caused by bands of tissue developing between the epidermis and the skin tissue below, pulling your skin down in a scar that leaves rolls on your face.
+- Rolling Scars: Indicated by their wave-like appearance on your skin’s surface, rolling scars are wide and shallow indentations left behind by pimples.
+Rolling scars are caused by bands of tissue developing between the epidermis and the skin tissue below, pulling your skin down in a scar that leaves rolls on your face.

-- Hypertrophic / Keloid: Unlike the other types, hypertrophic scars are raised above the surface of your skin and remain within the boundary of the original blemish.
+- Hypertrophic / Keloid Scars: Unlike other acne scars, hypertrophic scars are raised above the surface of your skin and remain within the boundary of the original blemish.
 The good news about these types of scars is that they can reduce in size as time goes on.
-However, keloid scars can expand beyond the original pimple site as well, and can feel rubbery and firm and can even itch.
+However, Keloid scars can expand beyond the original pimple site as well, and can feel rubbery and firm and can even itch.

-In addition to laser treatment, a number of other treatment options have long been available to those looking for acne scar removal.
+In addition to laser treatment, a number of other treatment options have long been available to those looking to remove their acne scars.
 Although laser treatment has largely eclipsed these as a front-line therapy, in some cases these treatments may be preferable to laser.
 These may include:

-This procedure is performed by a physician who surgically frees up the deeper, dermis layer of the skin in the area where damage is most prevalent.
+This treatment is performed by a physician who surgically frees up the deeper, dermis layer of the skin in the area where scarring is most prevalent.
 It involves the use of a needle or surgical scissors to physically separate the dermis and subcutaneously layers of tissue.
-Topical anesthetic is applied to the treatment area prior to the surgery.
-The skin may experience some bruising in and around the treatment area afterwards.
+Topical anesthetic is applied to the treatment area prior to treatment.
+The skin may experience some bruising in and around the treatment around afterwards.
 This typically clears within a week or so.